Cats and arthritis: spot the signs and adapt your home

 Arthritis is a common condition in humans that causes pain and inflammation of the joints but did you know that cats can have it too?
-It’s particularly common in cats aged 12 or over but because they are very good at disguising pain it can be very difficult to detect.
+It’s particularly common in cats aged 12 or over (in a study published in 2002, two-thirds of cats over 12 showed evidence of arthritis in their limb joints).
+But because cats are very good at disguising pain, it can be very difficult to detect.

 For National Arthritis Week (9–16 October 2017), Cats Protection has put together a useful infographic to help you identify the common signs of arthritis in your cat and give you some handy tips for managing their condition.